kennysexton/express-api-server/readme.md

 ![Heroku](https://heroku-badge.herokuapp.com/?app=express-api-app)

 ## What is it
-A REST API, build using Express & Node.
+A REST API, built using Express & Node.

 ## Hosting
 The app is hosted using [Heroku](https://express-api-app.herokuapp.com/).
 This allows the server instance to stay up and running for free!